darius/traitor/laplace-essay-on-probabilities.md

 examples.
-These errors inculcated since childhood, adopted unchecked, and having for basis only universal belief, maintained themselves through a very long time, until at last the progress of the sciences destroyed them in the minds of enlightened men, following which the opinion was made to disappear even among the people by the power so widespread in them of imitation and habit.
-This power, the most powerful resort of the moral world, establishes and conserves in all of a nation ideas wholly contrary to those that it maintains elsewhere with the same empire.
+These errors inculcated since childhood, adopted unchecked, and having for basis only universal belief, maintained themselves through a very long time, until at last the progress of the sciences destroyed them in the minds of enlightened men, whose opinion then dissolved them even among the people, by the same power of imitation and habit which had spread them so widely.
+This power, the mightiest spring of the moral world, establishes and conserves in all of a nation ideas wholly contrary to those that it maintains elsewhere with the same empire.
 What indulgence do we not owe then towards opinions different from ours, since this difference often depends